- Brown County Expo Center Column Setting Photos

 - July 17, 2019 – Groundbreaking for the new Brown County Expo Center (following tear down of the Brown County Veterans Memorial Arena and Shopko Hall).

-Brown County is currently constructing a $93 million, state-of-the-art Expo Center directly across the street from Lambeau Field, home to the NFL’s Green Bay Packers.
+Brown County is currently constructing a $93 million, state-of-the-art Expo Center, named the Resch Expo, directly across the street from Lambeau Field, home to the NFL’s Green Bay Packers.
 It is one of the busiest corners in the northern half of Wisconsin.
 This facility features 127,000 square feet of clear span space for hosting hundreds of attractions and events annually, building upon Brown County and Greater Green Bay’s robust tourism economy.
 In 2018, travelers to our community spent almost $700 million, leading to business sales of over $1.15 billion and employment of more than 12,000 people.